laurentmackay/CPM_RD_matlab/MODELS.md

 #### Fast Reactions

 Reactions set to quasi-steady state can be specified using a reversible reaction with a single rate constant.
-This rate constant corresponds to the the association constant of the reaction (i.e., the reciprocal of the dissocation constant).
+This rate constant corresponds to the the association constant of the reaction (i.e., `forward_rate/backward_rate`).

 ### Diffusion Notation
 The diffusion coefficient of a chemical species `X` can be specified using